ASE A8 Engine Performance Practice Test

 - D. Neither A or B

 Answer A is wrong.
+Utilize the OBDII fuel trim monitor.
 A dirty or faulty (MAF) Mass Air Flow sensor affects fuel trim resulting in a loss of power, hesitation, and reduced fuel mileage.

 Answer D is wrong.
-Because the heated filament gets dirty from time and wear, a filament cleaning may return the MAF's function.
+Because the heated filament gets dirty from time and wear, a filament cleaning can sometimes return the MAF's function.